 Results typically take 4-6 weeks for a fully detailed report, which you can access from your online dashboard.

-- Learn about your taste preferences and nutritional deficiencies
+- Learn about your snacking habits and nutritional deficiencies

-Toolbox Geonomic’s Nourish kit helps you take control of your diet with information on your deficiencies, metabolism, taste preferences, and specific diet type.
-The whole process takes around six weeks, from when your sample arrives at the testing lab.
+My Toolbox Geonomic’s DNA kit helps you take control of your diet with information on your deficiencies, metabolism, taste preferences, and a meal plan.
+The whole process takes around 4 weeks, from when your sample arrives at the testing lab.

 It gives you actionable tips so you know where to amend your diet, like adding in oily fish, cooking with different oils, or having fiber-rich smoothies for breakfast.
 For each of your personalized tips, you can click on the link to see which genotype was tested to get your result.